bl4zeh3x/tinyml-explorations/README.md

 Software-side TinyML experiments — training and exporting models destined for microcontrollers, developed before hardware arrives.

-The premise: write deployment-ready inference code on a laptop today, flash it to a microcontroller the moment hardware is available.
+The premise:write deployment-ready inference code on a laptop today, flash it to a microcontroller the moment hardware is available.

 ---